Chat with us

 Prevention

-Information campaigns about danger of sunlight and sun protection should be started in childhood as part of a general health module.
+Information campaigns about the danger of sunlight and sun protection should be started in childhood as part of a general health module.
 Appropriate sun avoidance must be emphasised, together with an explanation that even the best sun protection cream does not ensure adequate protection in the early afternoon.
 Outdoor workers should be entitled to protective clothing and sun protection.
-The education campaigns need regular re assessment and the outcome on those it is aimed at evaluated scientifically.

-Routine skin self-examination (SSE) has the potential to increase chances of early detection and treatment and may be the key to melanoma survival.
-Attempts to increase improve the lay public’s perceptions of the early signs of melanoma have proved effective, while those aimed at increasing accuracy of SSE with targeted interventions have been only moderately successful.
-Self-examination should be directed to the entire body and not only to sun exposed areas since a melanoma can arise Anywhere on the body.
-Any recent change in a pigmented mole, even in a small one, must be treated as an emergency and expert opinion sought immediately.
-Early removal can save a life.
+Routine skin self-examination (SSE) has the potential to increase the chances of early detection and treatment and may be the key to melanoma survival.
+Attempts to increase improve the lay public’s perceptions of the early signs of melanoma have proved effective, while those aimed at increasing the accuracy of SSE with targeted interventions have been only moderately successful.

 The high-risk groups merit greater attention in screening campaigns